Stephen-T-Kaye/average/README.md

 A HTML Test Report will be written to `./_pages/tests`.

-Successful CI builds also publish these [test](https://stephen-t-kaye.github.io/average/tests/) to GitHub Pages
+Successful CI builds also publish the [Test Report](https://stephen-t-kaye.github.io/average/tests/) to GitHub Pages

 Run tests with code coverage: Also runs linting first